What is Safe Place for Newborns?

 Who can I leave my newborn with?

-According to the Missouri's Safe Place for Newborns Law, you may leave your newborn with the any of the following professionals:
+According to the Missouri's Safe Place for Newborns Act, you may leave your newborn in a newborn safety incubator or with any of the following professionals:

 • Law enforcement officer (whether on duty or off duty)